rucio/documentation/docs/main_components.md

 The server layer serves the purpose of authentication & provides a common API for interaction with clients & other external application, as also the Web UI.
 It is a passive component which receives incoming queries and forward them to the core.
-For any general user who want s to access the Rucio WebUI, one must fork the the WebUI repository (https://github.com/rucio/webui) and after follwing the guidelines mentioned specifically in https://github.com/rucio/webui#getting-started-with-create-react-app one must follow these credentials to login for a root user (username and password).
+For any general user who wants to access the Rucio WebUI, one must fork the WebUI repository (https://github.com/rucio/webui) and after follwing the guidelines mentioned specifically in https://github.com/rucio/webui#getting-started-with-create-react-app one must follow these credentials to login for a root user (username and password).